What Does a Compensation Analyst Do?

-Compensation analysts play an integral role as part of a corporation's human resources team.
-They ensure that employee salaries are both competitive and reasonable.
-Applicants usually need a bachelor's degree and previous compensation experience.
+Compensation analysts study salary statistics in order to develop appropriate compensation structures.
+They play an integral role as part of a corporation's human resources team and ensure that employee salaries are both competitive and reasonable.
+Applicants usually need a bachelor's degree as well as previous compensation experience in order to obtain employment in this role.
 This position requires applicants who are able to communicate effectively with people of all job levels and personalities.

 |Required Education||Bachelor's degree|

 |Projected Job Growth (2018-2028)*||6% (compensation, benefits, and job analysis specialists)|

 |Average Salary (2019)**||$63,470 (compensation analyst)|

 Compensation analysts conduct analysis on internal and external salary statistics.
 Based on the information collected, they recommend, develop, and implement an appropriate employee compensation structure.
 This structuring involves configuring pay grades, evaluating new employee titles, and ongoing reclassification of these pay grades.